ev3dev/ev3dev.github.io/docs/tutorials/using-pixy-camera.md

     pixy.mode = 'ALL'

 The Pixy camera has the following modes:

 * ALL: the camera searches for all signatures you've set for it.
 * SIGn: the camera searches for signature #n (n=1 to 7).

-The data which you can retreive from the camera depends on the camera mode.
+The data which you retreive from the camera depends on the camera mode.
 You can find detailed information on [this page](/docs/sensors/charmed-labs-pixy-cmucam5-for-lego).
 We will explain it to you with some examples.